Media Player Classic: MPC Home Cinema

-Updated fork
+MPC-HC fork by clsid2

-MPC-HC 1.7.xx Maintenance versions released, bug fixes.

-MPC-HC 1.8.xx Youtube-DL integration, maintenance, bug fixes.

-MPC-HC 1.9.xx Black Theme added, modern toolbars, better subtitle handling, video preview on seekbar, improved translations, various small features, maintenance, bug fixes.

 Updated builds of MPC-HC, a fork from the same developer (known as clsid2 on GitHub/SourceForge) responsible for MPC 6.4.9.1, started appearing in January 2018.
-This fork contains updated internal codecs (LAV Filters), AV1 support, youtube-dl integration, a new dark theme, video preview on seekbar, support for MPC Video Renderer, A-B Repeat, subtitle performance improvements, updates to some other external components, other improvements, and many bug fixes; support for Windows XP was also dropped in these builds.
+This fork contains updated internal codecs (LAV Filters), AV1 support, youtube-dl integration, a new dark theme, video preview on seekbar, support for MPC Video Renderer, A-B Repeat, subtitle performance improvements; support for Windows XP was dropped in these builds.
 Binary releases are available, as well as source code.

-Media Player Classic - Black Edition
+MPC Black Edition

 Media Player Classic - Black Edition (MPC-BE) is a fork of MPC and MPC-HC.
 It moved away from MPC's aim to mimic the look and feel of Windows Media Player with updated player controls and provides additional features on top of MPC-HC such as a video preview tooltip when hovering the mouse cursor over the seek bar, as known from video platforms such as YouTube and Dailymotion, though many of these features, including the video preview on seekbar, were added to MPC-HC at a later date.

 MPC-BE, however, doesn't include LAV filters by default, making it less efficient than MPC-HC for decoding.
 This is most noticeable with higher resolution files, newer codecs, or on lower end hardware.

 Player development began in February 2011.
 Developers used a modification of MPC-HC made by a programmer nicknamed "bobdynlan".
 The first version (1.0.1.0) was released on September 12, 2012.

-Starting with version 1.5.0, MPC-BE no longer supports Windows XP.
+Starting with version 1.5.0, released in December 2016, MPC-BE no longer supports Windows XP.
+Support for Windows Vista ended at version 1.6.7, released May 2023.
 MPC-BE version 1.5.1 and newer require SSE2 supporting CPU and no longer run on Intel Pentium III or AMD Athlon XP.